cyscott/tileseeker/README.md

 # TileSeeker 🍼

-A heartfelt OCR tool for finding your child's name on the St. Joseph's Hospital baby name tile wall.
+OCR tool for finding your child's name on the St. Joseph's Hospital baby name tile wall.

 ## About